The Power of Fragrance: Interview with Dr Vranjes

 After university I became a cosmetologist and pharmacist, working for seven years for two of the most important cosmetologists in Italy.
 At that point I created a real laboratory and created perfumes for cosmetic use, it wasn’t until after I started to work with important spas that I succeeded in finding a direct link between olfactory memory and fragrance.

-I will never stop studying aromatherapy and aromachology (the influence of odours on human behaviour), aromachology is directed to our brain, our psychology, it’s linked with our olfactory memory which is something that’s really fascinating to me.
+I will never stop studying aromatherapy and aromachology (the influence of odors on human behavior), aromachology is directed to our brain, our psychology, it’s linked with our olfactory memory which is something that’s really fascinating to me.
 I find it so interesting that our nose is directly connected to our central panel control; it can connect us to different people, situations and memories.
 Each fragrance I create I am trying to recreate a memory, whether that’s of a person, experience or sensation.*

-Which bottle holds your favourite memory?
+Which bottle holds your favorite memory?

 If I had to choose one it would be Tuberosa Mughetto which is dedicated to my mother’s memory.
 When I was three years old I would visit a friend of my mother’s quite often, and although I was only three years old I could still, even as an adult, remember the perfume of her home.
-After a few months this woman died and even then I could describe to my mother the perfume that I remembered from her, the tuberose perfume and the white mughetto flowers in the centre of the table.
+After a few months this woman died and even then I could describe to my mother the perfume that I remembered from her, the tuberose perfume and the white mughetto flowers in the center of the table.

 It’s curious and interesting, playing with the psychology in this way we are able to do great things.
 By working on aromatherapy and aromachology we are able to suggest the best ambient space for different fragrances and can use important essences such as spices to give energy to a room.